 The Solution: Take a look at your yard at night.
 Notice which areas you can see from the house or the street, and which ones you like to spend time in after dark.
 Then highlight the plants and structures in those areas by adding some landscape lighting.

-That’s it for my list of common landscaping mistakes that I’ll be trying not to do.
+That’s it for my list of common landscaping mistakes that I’ll be trying not to do this year.

 Hopefully, you’ve found some helpful ways to avoid these gardening mistakes, and can create your best garden ever!